JavierRosales/Pands-Project/README.md

 He laid the foundations of statistics as a science, which he proved in much of his research.
 The Iris data set which he also produced became a typical test case for many statistical classification techniques in machine learning.
 There is a strong relationship between the measurements and the species and thus various machine learning models can accurately predict the species given the measurements.
 He established the Fisher-Race notation, still used today, for Rhesus phenotypes and genotypes.
 Much of Fisher's work remains relevant,and may even serve as a foundation for future research in the statistical analysis of DNA data.

-# 6. My summary of research and investigation.
+# 6. Summary of my research and investigation of the Iris data-set.

 I started my research on the Irish data set by going through various websites reading and watching material based on the data set.
 First I downloaded the Iris data csv file which will help me find the relationship or patterns between the three different species which are as follows, the setosa, versicolor and virginica.
 I will be using various scripts of Python code to calculate the maximum, minimum, mean of the columns and other methods  to demonstrate my findings.
 I will be also using tables and graphs as necessary.